LAB DIRECTOR: Laurie Richmond

 Thesis Title: The role of social capital in fishing community sustainability: case of Shelter Cove, CA

-Where Are They Now?
+What did they do after graduating?
 Contractor for National Marine Fisheries Service

 Wyatt Smith (MA)

-Where Are They Now?
+What did they do after graduating?
 Hiking from Mexico to Canada

 Kelda Britton (MA)